Grand Principality of Moscow: Vasily III

-Vasily III continued his father's policy of adding the remaining Russian territories.
+Vasily III (1479-1533), continued his father's policy of adding the remaining Russian territories.
 He annexed Pskov and Ryazan in 1510 and 1521, respectively.
 Smolensk, the last ethnographically Russian territory, remained under the control of Lithuania until a war with Lithuania led to Vasily capturing Smolensk in 1514.
 A peace treaty in 1522 confirmed Moscow's gains.
 For the next century, the border with Poland–Lithuania remained stable.
 Vasily also advanced the Russian border in the east and supported the pro-Russian party in the Khanate of Kazan.
+He was Grand Prince of Novgorod and Pskov and later the co-ruler of Ivan III; after his death he took the throne.
+He was known as the "last collector of the Russian land" for his annexation of Pskov (1510), Volotsk (1513), Ryazan (1521), and Novgorod-Seversk (1522).

 Vasily married Solomonia Saburova but produced no children, leading him to marry Elena Glinskaya from the Glinsky family in 1526.
 She gave birth to Ivan in 1530, but Vasily's untimely death in 1533 led to Elena becoming regent and ruling with a handful of prominent boyars.
 Powerful boyar clans, including the Belskys, Glinskys, Obolenskys and Shuyskys, competed against each other for influence.
-Following Elena's death in 1538, the young Ivan married Anastasia Romanovna in 1547 and was crowned as not only grand prince, but also the tsar of Russia.
+Following Elena's death in 1538, the young Ivan married Anastasia Romanovna in 1547 and was crowned as not only the grand prince, but also the tsar of all Russia.
+He was buried in the Cathedral of the Archangel in the Moscow Kremlin.